-If you’ve read through some of our eBay.com course, by now you know a lot about what eBay is and how it works, how to bid on eBay, and how to buy on eBay.
+If you’ve read through some of our eBay course, by now you know a lot about what eBay is and how it works, how to bid for items, and how to make purchases.
 But when you win the bid for an item, but how exactly does the shipping on eBay work, and how is it calculated?

-Shipping rates and times are dependent upon factors primarily determined by the seller.
-These include the weight and dimensions of the items that they sell, where the seller is in the world, what shipping options are available in the seller's part of the world, and -- of course -- where you are in the world relative to the seller.
+eBay shipping rates and times depend upon factors primarily determined by the seller.
+These include the weight and dimensions of the items soldl, where the seller is in the world, what shipping options are available in the seller's country, and -- of course -- where you are located relative to the seller.

 If you'd like to get information on shipping in advance: